 How Long Does A Nose Piercing Hole Take To Close Up?

 Although nose piercings are popular, some of us regret ours soon after the deed is done.
 The good news is that it doesn’t take long for the nose to heal.
-No matter your reasoning for wanting to know how long it takes for a nose piercing to close, the exact time can vary.
+No matter your reasoning for wanting to know how long it takes for a nose piercing to close, the exact duration can vary.

 As with any other wound in your body, it will heal with time.
 How much time that will take will depend on how long you’ve had the piercing.
 It’ll also depend on your age, the strength of your immune system and your body’s ability to regenerate skin cells.